Skip to main content

 What Really Creates Heaviness?

-Our research revealed that 'heaviness' is not one single sound; it is the result of a producer's core philosophy.
-We found these approaches exist on a spectrum: from the 'Naturalistic' school (focused on capturing organic performance) to the 'Hyperreal' school (engineering a 'larger-than-life' sound).
+Our research suggests that 'heaviness' is not one single sound; it is the result of a producer's core philosophy.
+We found these approaches exist on a spectrum: from the 'Naturalistic' approach (focused on capturing organic performance) to the 'Hyperreal' approach (engineering a 'larger-than-life' sound).
 This guide breaks down our findings chapter by chapter, with practical examples and audio from the project.

 Key Findings cover artwork for Deconstructing 'Heaviness'